Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Behavior-dLDS Model

 where $\bm{\Psi}\in\mathbb{R}^{K \times M}$ projects the current dynamics into the behavior and $\bm{\epsilon}_b$ is \textit{i.i.d.} Gaussian measurement noise.

-While some of the dynamics observed in brain-wide data are assumed to be related to the observed behavior $\bm{b}_t$, there are some behavioral quantities that might not have been measured by the experimenter, as well as growing evidence for internal computations that unfold in parallel to behavior-related activity.
+While some of the dynamics observed in brain-wide data are assumed to be related to the observed behavior $\bm{b}_t$, large-scale recordings are likely to capture multiple parallel networks that include activity related to either behavioral quantities unknown to the experimenter or internal computations that unfold in alongside behavior-related activity.
 To model this effect, we assume that $\bm{\Psi}$ is \textit{incomplete} in that only a portion of the $\bm{c}_t$ variables (say for $m\in\Gamma\subseteq [1,..,M]$ with $|\Gamma| = M'<M$) actually relate to $\bm{b}_t$.
 This means that while the model has appropriate information to orient $c_{mt}$ for $m\in\Gamma$, $c_{mt}$ for $m$ in the complement to $\Gamma$, $\Gamma^C$, require additional regularization.
 This challenge can be cast as a type of missing regressor problem, which can be mended through appropriate regularization over $\bm{c}_t$~\citep{ibrahim2005missing,gauthier2022detecting}.
-Specifically, we introduce regularization such that the minimum number of elements of $\bm{c}_t$ are nonzero at each $t$.
+Specifically, we introduce regularization such that the minimum number of elements of $\bm{c}_t$ is nonzero at each $t$.
 This parsimoniousness is achieved through sparsity regularization via a Laplacian prior over $\bm{c}_t$: $p(\bm{c}_t) = (\lambda/2)^Me^{-\lambda\|\bm{c}_t\|_1}$.